Salvador-ON/Private-Event/README.md

 # How to run this project

-- Install ruby.
+- Install Ruby.
-- Install ruby on rails.
+- Install Ruby on Rails.
 - Install bundle.
 - Run "bundle install" inside the folder.
 - Run "rails server" inside the folder.